python/peps/pep-XXXX.rst

 Rationale
 =========

 The ``Callable`` type is widely used.
-For example, as of October 2021 it is the fifth most common complex type in typeshed [#typeshed-stats]_, after ``Optional``, ``Tuple``, ``Union``, and ``List``.
+For example, as of October 2021 it was the fifth most common complex type in typeshed [#typeshed-stats]_, after ``Optional``, ``Tuple``, ``Union``, and ``List``.

 Most of the other commonly used types have had their syntax improved via either PEP 604 or PEP 585. ``Callable`` is used heavily enough to similarly justify a more usable syntax.

-We chose to support all the existing semantics of ``typing.Callable``, without adding support for new features.
+In this proposal, we chose to support all the existing semantics of ``typing.Callable``, without adding support for new features.
 We took this decision after examining how frequently each feature might be used in existing typed and untyped open-source code.
 We determined that the vast majority of use cases are covered.

 We considered adding support for named, optional, and variadic arguments.
 However, we decided against including these features, as our analysis showed they are infrequently used.
 When they are really needed, it is possible to type these using Callback Protocols [#callback-protocols]_.